-But if recent deal activity is anything to go by, there are definitely signs that corporate buyers are coming out of their shells and looking at acquisitions once more.
-Arguably the second most popular Bolt-on of all time, is making a comeback.
+But if the recent deal activity is anything to go by, there are definitely signs that corporate buyers are coming out of their shells and looking at acquisitions once more.
+Arguably the second most popular Bolt-on of all time is making a comeback.

 Broadly speaking, these Bolt-on acquisitions fall into 2 broad categories:

 The first is a direct consequence of all that Private Equity investment.
 Private Equity funds seek growth in order to deliver a return to their investors.
 One way of delivering growth is through a buy and build strategy.

 In almost all of the 20 or so Private Equity travel transactions we have advised, the debt financing package has included an Acquisition Facility.
 This is an auxiliary credit line provided by the lenders and reserved specifically for the purpose of acquiring a portfolio of complementary businesses.

 Bridgepoint backed Cruise.co in 2016.
 Shortly thereafter, cruise.co entered the German cruise retail market by investing in Kreuzfahrtberater (KFB) a German cruise retailer in 2017.